lenny-osp/pubsub-workflow/README.md

 * **Load balanced (many-to-many)**.
 * **Fan out (one-to-many)**.

-In ReSy, we use **Fan in (many-to-one)** and **Fan out (one-to-many)** pattern.

 ## Push subscription workflow

 There are multiple ways a published message can be delivered to a subscriber.
-ReSy uses the Push Subscription paradigm.
 In a push subscription, a Pub/Sub server initiates a request to your subscriber client to deliver messages.

 ![subscriber_push](subscriber_push.png)